College Testing Overview For Early High School

 So, when do the tests actually count?

+So when’s the best time to take the SAT or ACT?
 Most students take their first official ACT or SAT test sometime during junior year.
 If your student plans to take a test fall of junior year, then he should start preparing the summer before.
-Allowing a month or more to prep for the ACT or SAT is key whether studying independently, taking a class, or working with a tutor.
+Allowing a month or more to prep for the junior year SAT or ACT is key whether studying independently, taking a class, or working with a tutor.
 Don’t cram the night before!

 Wait, what about AP tests?
 Or SAT subject tests?